The two main types of bad mixdowns I hear are muddy mixes and thin mixes.

 So, once you've set up your referencing and you're doing it the right way, it will show you your song EQ/color.

-It's going to let you know whether things are too dark, too bright.
+It's going to let you know what is happening in your frequency range.
+Whether things are too dark, too bright.
 Whether they need more bass, or less bass, etc. It will also help you make your mix loud, clean, bright, and present.

-If you feel like have a muddy mix, then you've got a little bit too much stuff around either 400Hz/200Hz and below.
+If you feel like you have a muddy sounding mix, then you've got a little bit too much stuff in your frequency spectrum around 400hz to 200Hz and below.

 There's a limit to the amount of bass you can have in a song without blowing out your limiter.
 You may have your bass this loud already, but all you need to do is raise the volume your midrange parts. e.g., vocals, leads, claps, etc.